Core Molding Technologies (CMT)

 nullAI Analysis | Feedback

-Alex J. Panda, Executive Vice President, Secretary, Treasurer and Chief Financial Officer (Effective June 1, 2025)
+Alex J. Panda Executive Vice President, Secretary, Treasurer and Chief Financial Officer

-Mr. Panda will assume the CFO role effective June 1, 2025, bringing a decade of experience with Core Molding Technologies.
-He joined the company in October 2014 and has held several key leadership positions within the Accounting and Finance department, including Vice President, Corporate Controller, Operations Controller, Assistant Corporate Controller, and Financial Reporting Manager.
-Mr. Panda played a pivotal role in the company's successful turnaround in 2019 and 2020, contributed to operational performance analysis, and assisted in the refinancing of credit facilities.
-He also helped complete two acquisitions and oversaw international tax strategy implementation.
+Alex J. Panda will assume the role of Chief Financial Officer effective June 1, 2025.
+He joined Core Molding Technologies on October 1, 2014, and has held several key leadership positions within the Accounting and Finance department, including Vice President, Corporate Controller, and Operations Controller.
+Mr. Panda played a pivotal role in the company's successful turnaround in 2019 and 2020, contributed to operational performance analysis, the refinancing of credit facilities, helped complete two acquisitions, and oversaw the implementation of the company's international tax strategy.
+Before Core, he worked as an assurance professional at KPMG LLP, serving large public manufacturing clients.

-Mr. Palomaki joined Core Molding Technologies on September 19, 2018, and was appointed Chief Operating Officer in March 2024.
-He will succeed David Duvall as President and Chief Executive Officer effective June 1, 2026.
-Prior to Core, Mr. Palomaki was the Vice President of Advanced Manufacturing Engineering at Acuity Brands Lighting from 2013 to 2017.
-He also held various roles in the automotive industry for North American Lighting and TRW Automotive.
+Eric L. Palomaki joined Core Molding Technologies on September 19, 2018, as Vice President of Operations.
+He was promoted to Executive Vice President of Operations, Research and Development in November 2020, and became Chief Operating Officer in March 2024.
+Mr. Palomaki is slated to succeed David Duvall as President and CEO, effective June 1, 2026.
+Prior to Core, he was Vice President of Advanced Manufacturing Engineering at Acuity Brands Lighting from 2013 to 2017.
+He also held various roles in the automotive industry at North American Lighting (2012-2013) and TRW Automotive (2007-2012).

-Ms. Pulliam joined Core Molding Technologies on March 15, 2021, and was appointed to the position of Executive Vice President, Human Resources on January 1, 2025.
+Stephanie Pulliam joined Core Molding Technologies on March 15, 2021, and was appointed Executive Vice President, Human Resources on January 1, 2025.

 AI Analysis | Feedback